In this article, you'll learn the following:

 Discover more quirky things to do in the south west of England.

 The nearest station is Cranbrook, and from there it’s a 20-minute ride on the number 4 bus.

-Now that you know the best bonfire night activities and events happening in London and the south west, start planning your trip and book your train tickets with South Western Railway.
-Explore our flexible range of ticket types, as well as our Railcards and discounts to help you get the best deal possible.
+Now that you know the best bonfire night activities and events happening in London and the South West, start planning your trip and book your train tickets with South Western Railway.
+Explore our flexible range of ticket types, as well as Railcards and GroupSave to help you get the best deal possible.